nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function Delete takes in 2 compulsory field (Drug Name, Quantity) to identify and decrease the Quantity of the Inventory Object from ArrayList<Inventory> list.
+The function Delete takes in 2 compulsory field (Item Name, Quantity) to identify and decrease the Quantity of the Inventory Object from ArrayList<Inventory> list.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
 After validation, a InventoryDelete Command object is created.
 InventoryDelete command object will be executed to iterate through the ArrayList<Inventory> InventoryList.
 If Inventory Object exists, its Quantity will be decreased by the Quantity indicated in the user input.
 Else an error message will be displayed.

 Invalid Input includes: